Junismyname/Power-Outage-Classification-Model/README.md

 <iframe src="assets/difference_in_accuracy_fairness.html" width=700 height=500 frameBorder=0></iframe>

+p-value: **0.0514**

 **Conclusion**
-As a result, we calculated that **p-value on the Permutation Test is 0.0514**.
-With our significance level 0.1, despite being a small difference, the difference in accuracy across the two groups **is significant**.
-This allows us to reject Null Hypothesis and conclude that the result favors our Alternative Hypothesis.
-We conclude that the probability of the causation of power outage being severe weather is higher for states that are not in West side.
+The difference in accuracy across the two groups in not significant because the p-value is above the significance level of 0.05. **This means we fail to reject the null hypothesis, and C likely achieves accuracy parity.** Therefore, the classifier C is likely to be fair as it performs the same for outages that occurred in western regions and non-western regions

 # MODIFIED OUTAGE DF